 I think a lot of people are still uneducated about hair extensions regardless of them wearing them or not.
 If you buy a plant, but you are not aware of how to care for it, guess what?
 It will die!
 The same goes for your hair extensions.

 Fact: Hair extensions are not hard to manage even after a salon installation.
 We go to the salon because we do not know how to properly do our hair ourselves or simply because of laziness and convenience.
 Hair extensions are merely most times than not, for convenience.

 There are so many tutorials online and on YouTube that will help DIY extension care.

 Stick to the Facts!

-As the saying goes: you pay for what you get.
+As the saying goes: you get what you pay for what you get.

 Yes, if you are buying cheap extensions they are harder to maintain.
-You pay for quality, but with any hair extensions you buy; how they are installed, the care that you take of them and how long you plan on having them plays a factor.
-It’s important to know the best weave for your budget.
+You pay for quality, but with any hair extensions you buy; how they are installed, the care that you take of them, and how long you plan on having them play a factor.
+It's important to know the best weave for your budget.